Madagascar Trade Statistics

 2012 - 2012 | Yearly | Day | World Bank

 MG: Imports: Lead Time: Median Case data was reported at 5.000 Day in 2012.
-MG: Imports: Lead Time: Median Case data is updated yearly, averaging 5.000 Day from Dec 2012 to 2012, with 1 observations.
+MG: Imports: Lead Time: Median Case data is updated yearly, averaging 5.000 Day from Dec 2012 (Median) to 2012, with 1 observations.
 MG: Imports: Lead Time: Median Case data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Madagascar – Table MG.World Bank: Trade Statistics.
 Lead time to import is the median time (the value for 50 percent of shipments) from port of discharge to arrival at the consignee.
 Data are from the Logistics Performance Index survey.
 Respondents provided separate values for the best case (10 percent of shipments) and the median case (50 percent of shipments).
 The data are exponentiated averages of the logarithm of single value responses and of midpoint values of range responses for the median case.; ; World Bank and Turku School of Economics, Logistic Performance Index Surveys.
 Data are available online at : http://www.worldbank.org/lpi.
 Summary results are published in Arvis and others' Connecting to Compete: Trade Logistics in the Global Economy, The Logistics Performance Index and Its Indicators report.; Unweighted average;

 Last Frequency Range